Umpire (baseball): Career development

 When promoted to the Class AAA level, an umpire's evaluation will also be conducted by the umpiring supervisory staff of Major League Baseball.
 In recent years, top AAA prospects, in addition to umpiring and being evaluated during the regular season (in either the International or Pacific Coast League), have been required to umpire in the Arizona Fall League where they receive extensive training and evaluation by Major League Baseball staff.
-Additionally, top minor league prospects will also be sent to umpire in winter leagues (during Major League and Minor League baseball's off-season) usually located in the Caribbean, Central America or South America.
+Additionally, top minor league prospects will also be sent to umpire in winter leagues (during Major League and Minor League baseball's off-season) usually located in Australia, the Caribbean, Central America or South America.

 In addition, top AAA prospects may also be rewarded with umpiring only Major League preseason games during spring training (in lieu of Class AAA games).
-Additionally, the very top prospects may umpire Major League regular season games on a limited basis as "fill-in" umpires (where the Class AAA umpire replaces a sick, injured or vacationing Major League umpire).
+Additionally, the very top prospects may umpire Major League regular season games on a limited basis as "fill-in" umpires (where the Class AAA umpire replaces a sick, injured, or vacationing Major League umpire, or is added in doubleheaders to replace either umpire working home plate in doubleheaders).

 Finally, upon the retirement (or firing) of a Major League umpire, a top Class AAA umpire will be promoted to Major League Baseball's permanent umpire staff.
-During this entire process, if an umpire is evaluated as no longer being a major-league prospect, he will be released, ending his professional career.
-In all, MiLBUD estimates that it will take an umpire seven to eight years of professional umpiring before he will be considered for a major league position.
+During this entire process, an umpire evaluated as no longer being a major-league prospect will be released, ending the umpire's professional career.
+In all, MiLBUD estimates that it will take an umpire seven to eight years of professional umpiring before being considered for a major league position.

 As of 2018, major league umpires earn $150,000 to $450,000 per year depending on their experience, with a $340 per diem for hotel and meals, plus first-class commercial airline tickets.
 Minor league umpires earn from $2,000 to $3,900 per month during the season.
 Amounts vary based on the umpire's classification and experience.